Ass

 Domesticated individuals of this species occur around the globe.
 However, true wild donkeys can be found only in northern Africa and the Arabian peninsula.
 These animals are known to favor warm and dry climatic conditions, in which feral donkeys typically live.

-They are highly social creatures, eagerly associating with both conspecifics and other livestock animals, including horses, cows, goats, sheep and llamas.
+Donkeys are highly social creatures, eagerly associating with both conspecifics and other livestock animals, including horses, cows, goats, sheep, and llamas.
 Periods of increased activity occur in the morning and evening, while the midday hours are typically spent resting.
 Donkeys are extremely cautious by nature, due to which they will avoid doing anything that seems to be dangerous.
 For example, when alarmed, they usually freeze or run.
 When the danger has passed, donkeys try to find the source of the threat.
-As a result, they got a reputation of stubborn animals, although they are actually quite obedient, hard-working creatures.
+As a result, they got a reputation as stubborn animals, although they are actually quite obedient, hard-working creatures.
 Normally quiet and peaceful, they fiercely defend their foals when needed.
 Moreover, donkeys are sometimes trained to protect other domestic livestock such as sheep and goats.
-When under threat, they show remarkable degree of aggression, occaisonally attacking and trampling large dogs and humans.
+When under threat, they show a remarkable degree of aggression, occasionally attacking and trampling large dogs and humans.

-As stated by the Wikipedia resource, the global population of these animals estimated as much as 41 million individuals in 2006, 11 million of which lived in China (the largest population of this species by country).
-Other states with large numbers of donkey population are Pakistan, Ethiopia and Mexico.
+As stated by the Wikipedia resource, the global population of these animals was estimated at as much as 41 million individuals in 2006, 11 million of which lived in China (the largest population of this species by country).
+Other states with large numbers of donkey populations are Pakistan, Ethiopia, and Mexico.